The Profane Exhibit: Reception

 Prior to the film's international premiere at the Brussels International Fantastic Film Festival in 2014, numerous magazine and radio outlets published both reviews and articles discussing it.
 Bizarre Magazine ran extensive coverage of the feature, calling it "The Biggest Cult Film Ever".
 Diabolique Magazine published a nine-page article in 2014 entitled The Gatekeepers, in which Manuel discussed the project.
 The article stated, "With no jokey cameos, self-referential post modernism or internalised jibing taking place, it appears that a sense of thoughtful insight and craftsmanship has made a return to the genre."

-The website Zombie Hamster ran an exclusive "first look" review of the film on January 27, 2014, in which it was described as "De Sade for the digital age".
+The website Zombie Hamster ran an exclusive "first look" review of the film on January 27, 2014, in which it was described as "De Sade for the digital age."
 The film was given a score of 85% and the overall reception was positive and enthusiastic.

 Preston Carnell of Film Bizarro, after attending a screening of five the film's segments, gave a negative critique of the anthology, writing, "What was shown was far from impressive.
 What was shown was bland and dull, to be honest.
 Only Uwe Boll's and Nacho Vigalondo's contributions were interesting but even they were simplistic and lacked any sort of impact.
 They weren't a punch to the gut like they could have been."

-Reviewing the workprint version in 2016, Severed Cinema gave the film a generally favorable review, stating, "It is far from perfect, it’s rough around the edges, it’s not a cohesive as the producers seemed to grasp for, but for the most part it’s a well-rounded compilation."
+Reviewing the workprint version in 2016, Severed Cinema gave the film a generally favorable review, stating, "It is far from perfect, it’s rough around the edges, it’s not as cohesive as the producers seemed to grasp for, but for the most part it’s a well-rounded compilation."
 Reviewing the final version six years later, Severed Cinema upped their assessment of the film, declaring, "It’s what unflinching horror cinema is all about.
 That proclamation aside, go into this one without the ten years of pent-up jaded hype that you may have amassed.
 Go in to this one as if this is a new movie because it (more or less) is.
 The work Unearthed Films have done here in finally presenting this to the annals of horror history is truly commendable."

 Release

 On October 31, 2019, it was officially announced that Unearthed Films would be releasing the film in 2020.
 The finished version supervised by Unearthed Films had its premiere at the Buffalo Dreams Fantastic Film Festival on August 21, 2022.
+The company released the film on disc on September 24, 2024.